sublimator/xrplf-shamap/README.md

 # xyzq-shapmah

 Experimental SHAMap impl with support for PreHashed items.
-Inner nodes (for abbreviated trees) can be represented as leaves on a tree with an already computed hash as item.
+Inner nodes can be represented as leaves on a tree with an already computed hash as item.

+This can be useful for building trees from minimal data where you only care about a particular subset of the whole tree.
+These subsets are "abbreviations".

+### Incredulous Inners

 On first approach this way of modeling (abbreviated) inners as leaves can leave a bad taste in the mouth, but the definition